-Joint agreements have created this professional scheme of pension funds operating according to the funded mechanism and intended to create a complementary pension in the form of a life annuity.
+Joint agreements have created this professional scheme of pension funds operating according to the funded mechanism and intended to create a complementary pension in the form of a life annuity or lump sum.
 This mechanism establishes an organised and professionally managed fund in the form of a group insurance policy, managed by B2V.